mattLummus/Get-a-Gif/user_stories.md

-Ascii Jeeves - User Stories
+Get-a-Gif User Stories
 ---------------------------

 As a social media user
-In order to communicate using memes (in the Ascii format for this case) I want to quickly and easily find relevant Ascii images
+In order to communicate using images
+I want to quickly and easily find relevant .gif urls

 ##### Acceptance Criteria
 1. Users should be prompted as few times as necessary to perform an effective query